charlie-haley/omada_exporter/README.md

 ### 📈 Dashboard

 There's a [default dashboard in this repo](./dashboard.json), which would be a good starting point for visualising your metrics.
+[The dashboard is also available on Grafana.com.](https://grafana.com/grafana/dashboards/16343)

 <p align="center" style="text-align: center">
     <img src="./docs/images/dashboard-dark-mode.png#gh-dark-mode-only" width="70%"><br/>